Overcoming Narcissistic abuse, by Elizabeth Shaw – Life Coach.

 Whatever that limiting negative belief is that’s holding you back and keeping you stuck, that’s programmed in your subconscious needs to be brought up and out and reprogrammed by your conscience.
 It’s hard.
-It like learning to walk, we stumble, we fall, yet we keep getting up and doing it again until it becomes natural, we all have amazing abilities deep within us and we can all achieve great things, if we work through the pain, lose the fear of judgment and keep working on yourself.
-Move out of the victim mindset, lose the woe is me and create the real survivor mindset and this is the lovable me.
+It Is like learning to walk, we stumble, we fall, yet we keep getting up and doing it again until it becomes natural, we all have amazing abilities deep within us, and we can all achieve great things, if we work through the pain, lose the fear of judgment and keep working on ourselves.
+Moving out of the victim mindset, lose the woe is me and create the real survivor mindset, and this is the lovable me.

-It’s ok to love ourselves for who we truly are.
+It’s ok to love ourselves for who we indeed are.
 So long as your intentions are good, there is no wrong way, only your way.